juvenal/juvenal.github.io/_posts/2015-12-09-released-advance-toolchain-9-1.md

 layout: post
 categories: work ibm-ltc
 ---
-A new update release for the 9.0 series of the IBM Advance Toolchain for Linux on Power is now available.
+A new update release for the 9.0 series of the IBM Advance Toolchain for Linux on Power is now available.<!--more-->

 This is a maintenance release for the 9.0 series (9.0-1) and contains a series of fixes: